maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Some dialects offered the "line input" statement to fill this need.
 The most common variation is `LINPUT`, which is found in a number of dialects.
 QBASIC/GW-BASIC used `LINE INPUT` while TSC Extended BASIC and PRIME BASIC/VM used `INPUT LINE`.
 RetroBASIC accepts all of these variations, and allows the two words to be separated or connected - `LINE INPUT` and `LINEINPUT` are equivalent.

 `LINPUT` almost always suppresses the ? prompt, in keeping with its main role, reading lines from files.
 An exception is PRIME and TSC's `INPUTLINE` which used their normal ! prompt.
-This is not supported in RetroBASIC, but should have no effect on programs written in this dialects.
+This is not supported in RetroBASIC, but should have no effect on programs written in these dialects.

 #### Examples: